-- 3 Alternatively, some traders establish relationships with a lorry driver after repeated engagements - 4 and this established relations have an organisational advantage to the trader to respond in time - 5 when information about 'good prices' is communicated by brokers based at the terminal market in - 6 Nairobi. - 7 Long distance traders Nairobi brokers - 8 The Nairobi brokers mediate transaction between sellers and buyers.
-They act as an intermediary to - 9 negotiate the sale of animals directly with the clients, i.e. without active involvement of the trader. - 10 This relationship offers the following advantages i) the wide client base of the Nairobi broker to - 11 realise fast sales and thereby avoid additional costs to the trader ii) follow up on debts in a situation - 12 where some customers only pay the deposit for the sale and the balance is to be remitted later.
+Alternatively, some long distance traders establish relationships with the lorry driver after repeated engagements, a relationships that gives the traders an organizational advantage to respond in time when information about 'good prices' is communicated by brokers in Nairobi.

+4.3.6.
+Long distance traders - Nairobi brokers

+The Nairobi brokers mediate transactions between sellers and buyers.
+They act as an intermediary to negotiate the sale of animals directly with the clients, i.e. without active involvement of the trader.
+This relationship offers the following advantages, i) the wide client base of Nairobi broker to realize fast sales and thereby avoid additional costs to the trader, ii) follow up on debts in a situation where some customers only pay the deposit for the sale and the balance is to be remitted later.